 - Which parent has previously served as the primary parent

 - Age, physical, and mental condition of the child and the parents

 - The preference of the child, but generally only if the child is 12 years of age or older

 - The role of each parent in the child’s life

 - Any history of abuse

 - Each parent’s willingness to maintain the relationship of the child with the other parent

 The court will also consider any other factor that it is relevant to the specific case at hand.
-Custody attorney Hope Rosen will help her client build a compelling argument in favor of custody supported by the legally appropriate and relevant factors that are in their favor.
+A Virgina custody attorney will help clients build a compelling argument in favor of custody supported by the legally appropriate and relevant factors that are in their favor.

 How an Attorney Can Help

 In addition, because there is no calculation or formula for determining custody, lawyers can be very helpful based on their past case experiences by suggesting various custody scenarios that might work for the family.
 An experienced Virginia child custody attorney will ensure that all relevant facts are included and emphasized at each stage of the process and will advocate on your behalf to ensure your parental rights are properly protected.